stephenslab/gtexresults/README.md

   --gene_list data/eQTLDataDemo/GTEx_genes.txt
 ```

-In practice for GTEx data the conversion is computationally intensive and is best done on a cluster environment with
+In practice for GTEx data the conversion is computationally intensive
+and is best done on a cluster environment with
 [configurations to run the workflow across different nodes](https://vatlab.github.io/sos-docs/doc/documentation/Remote_Execution.html).

-## Setup instructions (less simple)
+## Instructions (less simple)

 *Explain briefly what software/libraries need to be installed if you
 prefer not to use Docker (or because you can't).*

-Software involved for MASH analysis are SFA, ExtremeDeconvolution, MOSEK,
+Software involved for MASH analysis are SFA, ExtremeDeconvolution,
-OpenMP, OpenBLAS and the GNU Scientific Library.
-Software involved for summary statistics
+MOSEK, OpenMP, OpenBLAS and the GNU Scientific Library.
+Software
-formatting are HDF5 tools, pytables and rhdf5.
+involved for summary statistics formatting are HDF5 tools, pytables
+and rhdf5.
 Workflow system SoS is used to run the pipelines.
+An
-An improved MASH implementation `mashr` is also installed.
+improved MASH implementation `mashr` is also installed.

 ## Other setup notes